martynhoyer/gatsby-skeleton/README.md

 `templates` contains React components for each of the main page templates.
 These files also contain the GraphQL queries to fetch the relevant data for those page.

+`tokens` is where common site variables (mostly for styling) are stored.
+Colour palette, media query breakpoints, dimensions etc. are in here to keep things consistent and easy to manage.

 ### Root directory

 On the root, aside from the standard `package.json` and dotfiles, you'll find the Gatsby standard `gatsby-config.js` and `gatsby-node.js`.